Optimal Approximations Made Easy: Introduction

 \subsection{Our Results.}

 This work is an attempt to improve this state of affairs.
 We show that in fact one can separate the roles of chaining and symmetrization, giving two separate statements which together immediately imply \Cref{maintheorem}.
-The role of symmetrization is to get a bound on relative $(\eps, \delta)$-approximations that is independent of $|\F|$: \mystatef{ \begin{restatable}{theorem}{relativeapproxwithlog} There exists an absolute constant $c_1$ such that the following holds.
-Let $(X, \F)$ be a set system such that $|\F|_Y| \leq \left( e |Y|/d \right)^d$ for all $Y \subseteq X$, $|Y| \geq d$, and let $0 < \delta, \eps, \gamma <1$ be given parameters.
-Then a uniform random sample $A \subseteq X$ of size at least
+The role of symmetrization is to get a bound on relative $(\eps, \delta)$-approximations that is independent of $|\F|$ (but contains an additional factor of $\log\frac 1 \delta$): \mystatef{ \begin{restatable}{theorem}{relativeapproxwithlog} There exists an absolute constant $c_1$ such that the following holds.
+Let $(X, \F)$ be a set system such that $|\F|_Y| \leq \left( e |Y|/d \right)^d$ for all $Y \subseteq X$, $|Y| \geq d$, and let $0 < \delta, \eps, \gamma <1/2$ be given parameters.
+Then for any integer

-is a relative $(\eps,\delta)$-approximation for $(X,\F)$ with probability at least $1 - \gamma$. \end{restatable} } \textbf{Remark:} \Cref{thm:relativeapproxwithlog} is well-known; for completeness we give a proof in the appendix.
-In fact, symmetrization is not really necessary for finite set systems\footnote{This is typically the case in its use in algorithms, computational geometry, combinatorics.
+a uniform random sample $A \subseteq X$ of size $t$ is a relative $(\eps,\delta)$-approximation for $(X,\F)$ with probability at least $1 - \gamma$. \end{restatable} } \textbf{Remark.} The proof of \Cref{thm:relativeapproxwithlog} is standard using symmetrization.
+For completeness, we present a different, folklore proof at the end of the paper (\Cref{sec:symmetrization}), which in fact shows that symmetrization is not really necessary for finite set systems\footnote{This is typically the case in its use in algorithms, computational geometry, combinatorics.
 The infinite case can usually be reduced to the finite case by a sufficiently fine grid, see~\cite{MatousekWW93-discrepancy-approx-VC}.} and can be replaced by a more intuitive argument that makes it obvious, pedagogically, why the bound is independent of $|\F|$.

 On the other hand, the role of chaining is to get rid of logarithmic factors that arise when applying union bound, by more carefully analyzing the failure probability for a collection of events.
-The key observation is that Chernoff's bound for a set $S \in \F$ \emph{improves} as the size of $S$ decreases.
+The key observation is that \Cref{thm:chernoffboundapprox} provides a bound on the probability of failure for a set $S \in \F$ which \emph{decreases} as the size of $S$ decreases.
 One can take advantage of this by partitioning each $S \in \F$ into a logarithmic number of smaller sets, each belonging to a distinct level, such that the levels strike a proper balance---the number of sets (arising from partitioning every $S \in \F$) increase each level, but their size across levels decreases geometrically.
 This way one gets an improved bound by applying the union bound separately to sets of different levels.